Alexandre Pantoja: Ultimate Fighting Championship

 Alexandre made his promotional debut on January 28, 2017, at UFC on Fox 23 against Eric Shelton.
 He won the fight via split decision.

 Pantoja faced Neil Seery on July 16, 2017 at UFC Fight Night 113.
 He won the fight via submission in the third round.

 Pantoja faced Dustin Ortiz on January 20, 2018 at UFC 220.
 He lost the fight by unanimous decision.

 Pantoja faced Brandon Moreno on May 19, 2018 at UFC Fight Night 129.
 He won the fight by unanimous decision.

 Pantoja faced Ulka Sasaki on November 17, 2018 at UFC Fight Night 140.
 He won the fight via rear-naked choke submission in the first round.

 Pantoja faced Wilson Reis on April 13, 2019 at UFC 236.
 He won the fight via TKO in the first round.

 Pantoja faced Deiveson Figueiredo on July 27, 2019 at UFC 240.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

 Pantoja faced Matt Schnell on December 21, 2019 at UFC Fight Night 165.
 He won the fight via first-round knockout.
 The win also earned Pantoja his first Performance of the Night bonus award.

 Pantoja faced Askar Askarov at UFC Fight Night 172 on July 19, 2020.
 He lost the fight via unanimous decision.

 Pantoja was expected to face promotional newcomer and the former Rizin FF Bantamweight champion Manel Kape on December 19, 2020 at UFC Fight Night 183.
-However Pantoja pulled out of the fight in early December for undisclosed reasons.
+However, Pantoja pulled out of the fight in early December due to COVID-19 symptoms.
 The fight eventually took place on February 6, 2021 at UFC Fight Night 184.
 Pantoja won the fight via unanimous decision.

 Pantoja faced Brandon Royval on August 21, 2021 UFC on ESPN 29.
 He won the fight via rear-naked choke in round two.
 With this win, Pantoja earned the Performance of the Night award.
 Pantoja was meant to fight for the UFC flyweight title but a knee injury forced him out of it.

 Pantoja faced Alex Perez on July 30, 2022, at UFC 277.
 He won the fight via a neck crank submission early in the first round.
 The win also earned Pantoja his third Performance of the Night award.